maubanel/UE5-Blueprints/README.md

 Lets get started looking into how to create some game logic.

-* Tested on UE4 4.26
+* Tested on UE4 5.0.X
-* Required to install: Github, GitHub Desktop, Git, Git LFS, and Unreal Engine
+* Required to install: P4V and Unreal Engine

 <!-- TOC -->
 ## Table of Contents